619-231-9400 | Home | Library | About Us | Contact

 SG&LU also requested that the Mayor’s Office and the Office of the Independent Budget Analyst (IBA) provide additional information at the September 24, 2014, meeting, such as:

 In action related to the City of San Diego's (City) Housing Impact Fee Ordinance on March 4, 2014, the City Council directed SDHC to continue the dialogue with the Jobs Coalition about affordable housing options and report back to SG&LU with an update and proposed actions to take.

 SDHC and the Jobs Coalition presented a report to SG&LU on July 17, 2014, at 10 a.m.

 The City Council on March 4, 2014, rescinded its previous approval of updates to the City's Housing Impact Fee Ordinance, which funds affordable housing through a fee on new commercial development in the City.

 The City Council had given its final approval on December 10, 2013, to an amended version of SDHC’s recommendation to update the City's Housing Impact Fee Ordinance.

-A petition was filed on January 22, 2014, to rescind the City Council’s December 10, 2013, action.
+A petition advocated by the Jobs Coalition was filed on January 22, 2014, to rescind the City Council’s December 10, 2013, action.
 The Registrar of Voters verified the petition signatures on February 14, 2014.
 As a result, the City’s Municipal Code required the City Council to rescind its decision or submit the issue to voters at an election.

 An updated jobs-housing Nexus Study estimated that $10 million per year will allow the construction of 100 new affordable housing units each year through the updated ordinance.